Subash/Prepros/docs/contents/installing.md

 ### Installing Browser Extension for Live Refresh

 Currently only Chrome extension is available for Prepros.
 Click the `Install Chrome Extension` button [on the front page of Prepros website](http://alphapixels.com/prepros/) to install it.

+Live refresh works in Firefox, Chrome, Opera and even IE10 if you are using built in http server but to use custom server you have to install browser extension.